Subspecialty examinations

 Please follow the steps below to apply online.

-Once you have submitted your application form, you will receive an email communication from the College confirming your eligibility to sit the examination (within four weeks after applications have closed)
+Once checking has been finalised, you will receive a letter from the College confirming your eligibility to sit the examination (within four weeks after applications have closed)

-Upon receiving the eligibility outcome, pay the examination fees within seven days to finalise your examination application
+Upon receiving the eligibility outcome, you must pay the examination fees within seven days to finalise your examination application

 Please advise the Examinations and Assessment team via email (assessment@ranzcog.edu.au):